ShadowCloneLabs/GlutamateMCPServers/README.md

 - [x] Auto Sync (server config and port) with any client (cursor , windsurf , cline , roocode etc..)
 (Added in v0.0.5)
 - [ ] Auto start of mcp severs on start of glutamate (based on user settings)
 - [ ] Oath login for mcps to fetch api keys
+- [ ] Versioning of MCP servers for easier management and updates
 - [ ] User submission of servers
+- [ ] Direct Updater of Glutamate

 ## Custom Made Servers